microbiome/course_2021_radboud/abundance.md

     # Agglomerates data to Genus level
     tse_genus <- agglomerateByRank(tse, rank = "Genus")

+    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

+    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

+    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

+    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

+    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

+    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

+    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

+    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

+    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

+    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

+    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

+    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

     # Does clr transformation.
 Pseudocount is added, because data contains zeros, and
     # clr transformation includes log transformation.